kaskavalci/UCT/README.txt

 1)phy101.01.2             p1      1       2
 2)C2        phy101.01.2        0       0

+Course Name - Lecturer - Semester # - Hours of Course
-In the first line lecture phys101 is a 2-hour session given by lecturer p1.
+First line denotes Course name is given by lecturer p1 at semester 1 and course have 2 hours.

+C2 (fixed attribute) -  Day - Timeslot
-1 denotes the semester number in this line.
-In the second line this course should be scheduled on day 0 timeslot 0.
+Second line denotes that lecture should be scheduled on day 0 and timeslot 0.

 ********************* inputparam.txt ***********